 - Medal Collection of Orders, Decorations and Medals within which is the Jackman Collection

 - College Collection of Fine Art including the van Haastrecht and Gauthier Collections

 - A limited, but growing collection of archival material concerning the establishment of this University on the Point Frederick site

 The public is encouraged to visit the Museum on Point Frederick (across the harbour from downtown Kingston) during the summer months when the Cadets are not in residence.
 Equally, where possible, the Museum will attempt to assist with research inquiries.

 The Museum is an accredited Museum within the Canadian Forces Museum System and is a member of the Organization of Military Museums of Canada and of the Canadian Museum Association.

 Hours of Operation

-The RMC Museum is closed for the 2016 season.
+The RMC Museum is closed for the 2017 season while the Fort Frederick undergoes restoration.
 Visitors are welcome to come to the peninsula and take a self-guided walking tour which highlights 13 significant Royal Naval Dockyard sites.
 Walking Tour brochures are available at Panet House.